Sierra Leone's Billion-Dollar Diaspora

 The selection of the next UN Secretary-General is a test not of one man, but of whether Africa can resist the familiar pull of fragmentation and act with the unity its ambitions require.

 The Africa Expert Panel's proposal to sell IMF gold for debt relief is economically sound, historically precedented, and almost certainly dead on arrival.
-The gap between those two realities tells us everything.
+The gap between those two realities tells us everything about where Africa sits in the global power structure.

 Analysis, Interviews & Market Intelligence